 University

-For young people who want to continue their education beyond 16, university is an option to consider when they turn 18.
-Many universities now offer tailored support services for students with SEND, including specific programmes designed to help students with learning differences.
+For young people who want to continue their education, university is an option to consider.
+Many universities now offer tailored support services for students with SEND.

 Your child may also be eligible for Disabled Students’ Allowance (DSA), which provides extra funding for support such as note-takers, assistive technology, or additional time for exams.